newt10/ts2json-schema/README.md

 # Limitations
-- This utility  uses [typescript-json-schema](https://github.com/YousefED/typescript-json-schema) to generate schemas so please follow the type definition in the [api-docs](https://github.com/YousefED/typescript-json-schema/blob/master/api.md) to get the best of this.
-This also means that all the bugs and limitations of *typescript-json-schema* also apply to this project.
+- This utility  uses [typescript-json-schema](https://github.com/YousefED/typescript-json-schema) or [vega/ts-json-schema-generator](https://github.com/vega/ts-json-schema-generator) to generate schemas.
+If using the default generator please follow the type definition in the [api-docs](https://github.com/YousefED/typescript-json-schema/blob/master/api.md) to get the best of this.
+This also means that all the bugs and limitations of *typescript-json-schema* and *vega/ts-json-schema-generator* also apply to this project.

 - This utility only read files at the top level in the source directory.
 If you are interested in recursive behavior then feel free to file a enhancement request and/or add a PR.